grpc/proposal/A93-xds-ext-proc.md

           server sets this but the client has not yet sent a half-close on the data plane RPC, then the ext_proc filter will need to read and discard subsequent messages that the client sends on the stream.
+If this field is true in the response_body field, the filter will cancel the ext_proc stream and treat it as if it failed with a non-OK status (see above for details).
         - end_of_stream_without_message (new field being added in https://github.com/envoyproxy/envoy/pull/38753): Will be set to true to indicate a half-close with no message to send.
+Ignored if end_of_stream is false.
         - grpc_message_compressed (new field being added in https://github.com/envoyproxy/envoy/pull/38753): If set to true, the filter will cancel the ext_proc stream and treat it